omahs/docs-6/docs/contracts/lido.md

 ```

 :::note
-The sum of all ETH balances in the protocol, equals to the total supply of stETH.
+The sum of all ETH balances in the protocol, also equals the total stETH supply.
 :::

 ### balanceOf()

-Returns the amount of tokens owned by the `_account`
+Returns the amount of tokens owned by the `_account`.

 ```sol
 function balanceOf(address _account) returns (uint256)
 ```

 :::note
-Balances are dynamic and equal the `_account`'s share in the amount of the
-total Ether controlled by the protocol.
+Balances are dynamic and equal the `_account`'s share of the total amount of Ether controlled by the protocol.
 See `sharesOf`.
 :::

 ### getTotalShares()